ctf-wiki/ctf-wiki/docs/pwn/linux/glibc-heap/heap_structure.md

 When a user uses malloc to request memory allocation, the chunk found by ptmalloc2 may not match the size of the requested memory.
 In this case, the remaining portion after the split is called the last remainder chunk, and the unsort bin will also store the chunk.
-The top chunk splits the rest of the section as a last remainer.
+The top chunk splits the rest of the section as a last remainder.

 ## Macrostructure